Sock knitting workshop for beginners

 - Graft stitches together to finish toes.

 We will start by finding out about sock construction by looking at a variety of hand-knit socks.
-I shall demonstrate the different methods for working a project with a small circumference in the round.
+I shall demonstrate the different methods for working on a project with a small circumference in the round.
 I have samples of each method set up, so you can try each method and choose the one you like best.

-Next you start your first sock using a 6-ply yarn, which means fewer stitches and therefore less knitting!
+Next, you start your first sock using a 6-ply yarn, which means fewer stitches and therefore less knitting!
 You will knit your sock starting at the cuff, also known as top-down.
 After a short ribbed cuff, you will work the leg in stocking stitch, which is easy because you just knit each round.
-Then, you will make a heel flap and heel turn before picking up stitches for the gusset then decreasing stitches ready for the foot.
+Then, you will make a heel flap and heel turn before picking up stitches for the gusset and then decreasing stitches ready for the foot.
 You work the foot in stocking stitch, so that is easy!
 Finally, you decrease for the toe and join the remaining stitches by grafting.

 Now you can choose between knitting a second small sock or starting an adult-sized sock.
 If you choose to knit a second small sock, you will probably finish it; if you don’t then you will know how to because it is the same as the first sock.
 Alternatively, If you choose to start an adult-sized sock, you will use a 4-ply sock yarn (the usual yarn for hand-knit socks) – I shall give you guidance for buying this yarn before the workshop.
 You will start this sock and have the confidence to continue when you return home.